ConstantineLignos/CTFTools/README.md

 2. The packages installed (`ctf_prereqs.txt`) are not guaranteed to be a minimal set, but it does appear to be adequate.

+3. Although xprint is installed in the procedure above, printing from the CTF programs does not appear to work.